MY APPROACH

 Dialectical Sports Skills

-My treatment manual, Dialectical Sports Skills (DSS), outlines my evidence-based approach to clinical sports psychology.
+My treatment manual, Dialectical Sports Skills (DSS), presents an evidence-based approach to clinical sports psychology.

-Grounded in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and core sport‑psychology principles, DSS integrates an array of psychological and multidisciplinary frameworks.
+Grounded in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and core sport‑psychology principles, DSS integrates a range of psychological and multidisciplinary frameworks.
 It supports whole person development—mind and body—while emphasizing high performance.

 DSS is attuned to the culture of athletics.
-It addresses the distinct emotional, social, cognitive, behavioral, physical, and academic stressors that makeup school sports.
-Its vast curriculum covers most of the issues that are encountered by student-athletes.
+It addresses the distinct emotional, social, cognitive, behavioral, physical, and academic stressors that shape the student-athlete experience.
+Its broad curriculum encompasses the most common challenges that are faced in school sports.

-As a unified protocol, DSS can be easily tailored to individual needs.
-Its practical, actionable skills are delivered through standalone modules.
+As a unified protocol, DSS is flexible and easily tailored to individual needs.
+Practical, actionable skills are delivered through standalone modules.
 Plans are shaped around each person’s unique concerns, personality, values, and goals, with attention to their social, cultural, and competitive context.

-I provide DSS with empathy, authenticity, and a nonjudgmental stance.
-My person-centered, collaborative style empowers clients to manage present challenges in order to recover from psychological and performance setbacks.
+I deliver DSS with empathy, authenticity, and a nonjudgmental stance.
+My person-centered, collaborative style empowers clients to navigate current challenges in order to recover from psychological and performance setbacks.

 Clients